 - Club moves last.

-The Kinematic sequence / timing sequence has some critical variables.
-For example, if you fail to rotate enough in the backswing, you obviously will not be able to produce speed in the downswing – due to the fact that there is no rotational “distance”.
-If the torso doesn’t have rotational “distance” speed it can not effectively pull the arms.
+The Kinematic sequence/timing sequence has some critical variables.
+For example, if you fail to rotate enough in the backswing, you obviously will not be able to produce speed in the downswing – since there is no rotational “distance.”
+If the torso doesn’t have rotational “distance” speed, it can not effectively pull the arms.
 Furthermore, the arms do not have enough “time” to generate speed.

-Lag is a term used for the differential between backward movement of the arms and club and forward movement of the body.
-Lag occurs because of proper sequencing of the lower body and upper body where as the upper body, arms and club are moving back the lower body begins movement forward.
+Lag is a term used for the differential between a backward movement of the arms and club and forward movement of the body.
+The lag occurs because of proper sequencing of the lower body and upper body where as the upper body, arms and club are moving back the lower body begins moving forward.

 “I’m going back as I’m coming down” – Moe Norman